SHergibo/my-curriculum-vitae-api/README.md

 # My-curriculum-vitae REST API

 My-curriculum-vitae API is a simple REST API developed using Node.js, Express and MongoDB.
-This API is used to store and show of your contact informations, job experiences, education experiences, skills and projects.
-If you want, you can use [my-curriculum-vitae](https://github.com/SHergibo/my-curriculum-vitae.git) with this API to be able to directly use all the functionality of this API on your browser.
+This API is used to store and display your contact informations, job experiences, education experiences, skills and projects.
+If you want, you can use [my-curriculum-vitae](https://github.com/SHergibo/my-curriculum-vitae.git) with this API to be able to use all the features of this API directly on your browser.

 ## Features